darshan1059/darshan1059/README.md

 I have worked with .net technologies like asp.net and mvc.net.

-- 🔭 I’m currently persuing pgdac from CDAC-ACTS.
+- 🔭 I’m currently working as a full stack dot net developer.
-- 🌱 I’m currently learning full stack development.
+- 🚀 I have completed PGDAC from CDAC-ACTS.

 ---